OHIF/Viewers/platform/docs/docs/migration-guide.md

 ## Configuration

 OHIF v3 has a new configuration structure.
 The main difference is that the `servers` is renamed to `dataSources` and the configuration is now asynchronous.
+Datasources are more abstract and far more capable than servers.
+Read more about dataSources [here](./platform/extensions/modules/data-source.md).

 - `StudyPrefetcher` is not currently supported in OHIF v3.
 - The `servers` object has been replaced with a `dataSources` array containing objects representing different data sources.